Jeansen/cdmn/README.md

 *cdmn*.
 Just try it!
 It should be fairly intuitive.

 Additional information can be accessed with the `Meta-p` binding.
 This will show the sidebar containing multiple panes with more verbose information.
-Use `Meta-j` and `Meta-k` to navigate between the panes.
+Use `Meta-j` and `Meta-k` to navigate between these panes.

-The sidebar is in heavy develpment at the moment.
+The sidebar is in heavy development at the moment.
 Stay tuned but do not expect too much ;-)

 # How to customize cdmn (so far)